mcandre/ios7crypt/c/README.md

 # CONTRIBUTING

-For more details on developing tinyrick itself, see [DEVELOPMENT.md](DEVELOPMENT.md).
+For more details on developing ios7crypt itself, see [DEVELOPMENT.md](DEVELOPMENT.md).